scala-steward/dt-lab-scala-alligator/README.md

 ```
 <projectName>-<langName>-<versionName>

-eg: dt-lab-scala-alligator (note: probably should not name projects with hyphens :)
+eg: dt-lab-scala-alligator (note: probably should not name projects with hyphens)
 ```

 The build system is (will be) opinionated lint-enabled, `scalafmt` with code stats reports.